-Curriculum Specific Information: As students are pulled out into the resource room, we will be following the curriculum for ELA and Math of their grade level.
-The material will be accommodated and modified to best fit student’s individual needs.
+Curriculum Specific Information: As students are pulled out into the resource room, we will be following the curriculum for ELA for 1st and 3rd graders at their pace and level.
+We will be focusing on phonics and Lucy Calkins reading and writing workshops.

 For math, we will be using the Common Core Math in Focus Curriculum.
 During the class, students will also be working on fluency, math goals, and their problem solving skills each class period along with the content learned for the day and practicing that specific skill.
 Khan academy is encouraged to complete when there is any free time in class, but also for homework.
 This is a great tool for students to keep up and practice their math skills at home.
 It will help prepare the students for tests throughout the year, such as NWEA.

 For specific ELA and Math curriculum information please refer to the content teacher’s syllabus.
 If extra help is needed in either one of these subjects, the students are more than welcome to discuss a time to meet before school, after school, or a day during lunch.

 3rd grade students will have a reading menu that they will have to turn into their teachers every Friday.
 It should be done each night, Monday-Thursday.